Lake, with tree surroundings in autumn colours

 Eigerøya

 The coastal heather turns deep rust-red and brown shades in autumn, creating a different colour palette than inland.
-On calm days, both the small bays and sounds lie like mirrors, where autumn heather and blue skies create a pure natural palette.
+On calm days, both the small bays and straits lie like mirrors, where autumn heather and blue skies create a pure natural palette.

 Low autumn sun out by the sea means long shadows and glowing edges on the landscape – perfect for both wide-angle and telephoto lenses.